therealsphinx/support.balsamiq.com/content/sales/audit.md

 ---

-If you are trying to track down Balsamiq Mockups licenses for your company or your team, this FAQ is for you.
+If you are trying to track down Balsamiq licenses for your company or your team, this FAQ is for you.

 Sorry, it isn't possible for us to provide a complete audit of past purchases.
 Purchases may have been made by multiple buyers, departments, or sister companies, and licenses can be in multiple License Names.